 Furthermore these types of damages to your Airstream trailer usually prove difficult to clean up, and you can spend thousands of dollars repairing the system.
 Woe unto you if it affects your wiring, as you may end up with blown fuses and potentially a fire.

-Here is a list of things to do to winterize your RV pipes
+Here is a list of things to do to winterize your RV plumbing and water pipes

 - Remove inline water filters if you have them and bypass your connections.